schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Unwary Wealth

-A tile setter closes at a entrance.
+A tile setter closes at an entrance.

 ## Sweepstakes